Rosalyn Carson-DeWitt, MD

 Therapy does not generally alter the course of the disease.
 It may be needed to help the patient cope with changes in muscle strength.
 It may also help with learning alternative ways to approach daily activities.

-Avoid medicines that may worsen MG.
-There are many medications, but some examples include:
+Avoid medications that may worsen MG.
+Some examples include:

 There are no current guidelines to prevent MG.